DECODEproject/whitepaper/decode-whitepaper.md

 - Is there scope for interactions which might happen through a mobile device (e.g. IOS / Android) - perhaps a trust is constructed between the decode device and the mobile device? i.e. I could register my Iphone on the network?

+- Is there a need to provide an "entitlement" to the metadata as well as the data itself ?
+In some cases privacy is compromised by the knowledge that the data exists.

+- Do we need to make the distinction that citizens are both "data owners" and "data consumers"?

+- Should we make it clear that the "data owner" should be the arbitrator who decides whether a piece of data is *public* or *restricted*?

 Use of Distributed ledger technology

 - What is the rationale that leads us to this conclusion - i.e. Based on a set of characteristics we are looking for, a distributed ledger fits

-- What are the key constraints that might differ from eithe Bitcoin or Etheruem - i.e. Privacy, not everyone seeing the entire ledger?
+- What are the key constraints that might differ from either Bitcoin or Ethereum - i.e. Privacy, not everyone seeing the entire ledger?

+Entitlements

+- Internally at thingful we express entitlements very similar to AWS IAM Policies - The readme on this inspired project gives a very useful introduction -  https://github.com/ory/ladon#concepts (2-3 minutes read).

+- I think entitlement expirations are a potential minefield if based on "wall clock" time especially in a distributed, possibly adverserial context.
+My first instinct is that we would need some oracle for time outwith of trusting the operating system and/or a singular NTP.